 KNWD 91.7 FM

-is a non-commercial radio station licensed to the Board of Trustees of Northwestern State University and operating out of facilities at 109 Kyser Hall.
-KNWD transmits a digital stereo FM signal 24 hours a day to the university community and the City of Natchitoches and surrounding areas.
-Only students are allowed to work for KNWD, which provides opportunities to acquire radio management skills and become disc jockeys.
-Scholarships are available for some positions and one scholarship is awarded annually to an incoming freshman.
-Any student may apply to work without pay in the station.
+is a noncommercial radio station licensed to the Board of Trustees of Northwestern State University and operating out of facilities at 109 Kyser Hall.
+KNWD transmits a digital stereo FM signal 24 hours a day to the university community, the city of Natchitoches and surrounding areas.
+Only students are allowed to work for KNWD.
+Staffers learn skills in radio management and on-air hosting and production.
+Scholarships are available for some positions, and one scholarship is awarded annually to an incoming freshman.
+Any student can apply to work without pay at the station.

 Student Media Coordinator

-For more information about student media and scholarship opportunities please contact Student Media Coordinator Daniel Thiels via e-mail at firstname.lastname@example.org or at 318-357-5364.
-The Student Media Suite is located in Kyser Hall, Room 225.
+For more information about student media and scholarship opportunities, contact Student Media Coordinator Kenneth Burns at email@example.com or 318-357-5364.
+The student media suite is in 225 Kyser Hall.

-The university’s official television channel, NSU TV, provides students broadcast experiences in reporting, writing and producing for television and for online video.
-Some of these experiences are part of Mass Communication broadcast classes while others are extracurricular.
+The university’s official television channel, NSU TV, provides students broadcast experiences in reporting, writing and producing video for television and digital outlets.
+Some of these experiences are part of Department of New Media broadcast classes, and others are extracurricular.
 Each semester, students across campus are encouraged to audition for the various positions needed to air a live newscast.
-For more information on NSU TV, contact Manager/Executive Director of NSU TV David Antilley at 318-357-4417.
-NSU TV is available in Natchitoches on SuddenLink Channel 22, CP-Tel Channel 55 and University Place 1 and University Place 2 Channel 8.
+For more information on NSU TV, contact NSU TV Manager/Executive Director David Antilley at 318-357-4417.
+NSU TV is available in Natchitoches on Suddenlink Channel 22, CP-Tel Channel 55, and University Place 1 and University Place 2 Channel 8.